 Day 1 – Kahului/ Wailuku

 When you arrive on Maui, you will land at Kahului Airport on the eastern side of the island.
-I highly recommend stopping at the food truck park near the airport for some poke to start off your Hawaiian vacation right.
+I highly recommend stopping at the food truck park near the airport for some poke to start off your Hawaiian vacation.
 I am partial to the poke from Like Poke, but I’ve never had bad poke while in Hawai’i!

 One of my favorite things to do in Wailuku is to go mural hunting.
 There are tons of painted walls around town, often depicting native Hawaiian life.